hafaio/color-separation/README.md

 To Do
 -----

-- [ ] Shouldn't be too hard to also support stroke styles for those that have it.
 - [ ] Add drag and drop upload support.
 - [ ] Current output is as a greyscale image, but we could have options like rgba or opacity.